ddrohan/dynamic-web-dev-labs/lab02/step_6.md

 ---
 ### Testing Our 'Delete' Route

-Now that we have an Add 'service' in our RESTful APi, we should really test it via our REST Client.
+Now that we have a DELETE 'service' in our RESTful APi, we should really test it via our REST Client.

 ---